9630613/Trajectory-planning-of-UR10-robot/README.md

 By comparing initial and final joint configurations and desired trajectory, a very small difference is absorbed because the error is negligibile.

 # Conclusion
-Controlling robot in this given path needs a strong controller because of the singularities.
+Controlling robot in this given path needs a strong controller due to the singularities.
 Also, the robot, during the path, had a limit velocity around 0.1 m/sec.

 What is more, robot crashed into the ground because not only the task space has 6 DOF (the 3D space) but also UR10 is a 6 DOF robot.
 As the result, the robot just could move on every particular path with the individual position and joints configuration.
-In other words, the UR10 is not able to follow one path with 2 different positions.
+In other words, the UR10 is not able to follow one path with 2 different positions. to solve this problem we could deploy other 7 DOF robota like FrankaEmikaPanda.
+In fact, the redundancy in this robot allows robot to move more diverse.

+Overall, the robot is controlled properly on the desired path with the least error.